 - Animate windows when minimizing and maximizing

-- Animations in the taskbar and Start Menu (Windows 7) or Animations in the taskbar (Windows 8)
+- Animations in the taskbar and Start Menu (Windows 7) or Animations in the taskbar (Windows 8, 8.1 and 10)

 - Fade or slide menus into view